 I am reporting live from my old room, in my parent’s house, in my hometown, where I spend most of the time of my youth.
-Yes I am in Germany and visiting my family.
+Yes I am visiting my family in Germany.
 And right now it’s in the middle of the night, way past midnight and I am wide awake, like I never had been all day.
 Welcome back jet lag, I didn’t miss you.

 No doubt this cookie recipe is a great tradition and a keeper, slice-and-bake cookies are as easy as it can get.
 They are quickly put together that means less time in the kitchen, more time for all the fun Christmas stuff.
 And who can resist browned butter?